hi-carry-lee/authjs-drizzle/README.md

 ## wait for more

 1. add small spinner on the button when waiting for the result of register or login

+2. add error message for specific field in login form;